10 Best Interactive Full-Motion Video (FMV) Games

 Developers: Taito, Toei Company

 Being so close in time, these two games do have a number of commonalities.
-Avoid Time Gal’s death through quick time events, and eventually achieve the predetermined ending.
-However, different to Dragon’s Lair and consistent with the theme of time travel, Reika would call for a “Time Stop”.
-This gives players the opportunity to choose between one of three choices; two leading to death and one allowing progression.
-It should be made clear that, although Reika is vulnerable to injury and death, these depictions are never graphic and merely suggestive.
+Avoid Time Gal’s death through quick time events and eventually achieve the predetermined ending.
+However, different from Dragon’s Lair and consistent with the theme of time travel, Reika would call for a “Time Stop”.

 Initial release date: March 4, 1996